DylanCore13/post-install-config/README.md

 Admin Panel -> Settings -> User Settings (UNCHECK: unregistered users can create tickets) Registration Required: Require registration and login to create tickets

-This setting allows people to create tickets even though their not registered in theh system yet.
+This setting allows people to create tickets even though their not registered in the system yet.
 Like the end users can create their own tickets without having an account.

 ![image](https://github.com/user-attachments/assets/2c9ff3d0-a6f5-45d5-b9a8-86a67c9d78ca)